Ex-U'khand Cong chief Kishore Upadhyay accused of anti-party activities, removed from all posts | Politics

 Upadhyay is the chairman of the Uttarakhand Congress Coordination Committee and is a member of the state Congress Core Committee and the Uttarakhand Congress Pradesh Election Committee.

-The Congress' in-charge of Uttarakhand affairs Devendra Yeah, in a letter to Upadhyay, accused him of ''hobnobbing'' with the BJP and other political parties.
+The Congress' in-charge of Uttarakhand affairs Devendra Yadav, in a letter to Upadhyay, accused him of ''hobnobbing'' with the BJP and other political parties.

 ''Despite multiple warnings given to you personally, your conduct of indulging in anti-party activity continues unabated.
 You are therefore removed from all party positions, pending further action in the matter,'' Yadav wrote in the letter.